Fragment Screening & Fragment-Based Drug Discovery Services

 After seven years of intensive testing, WAC™ has unequivocally proven to be a cost-efficient, high-throughput method for generating superior starting points for hit-to-lead Medicinal Chemistry programs, ensuring project advancement.
 WAC™ is widely utilized in:

-Our fragment screening group collaborates closely with the protein science, computational chemistry, and medicinal chemistry teams to achieve a comprehensive and well-integrated structure-based drug discovery solution.
+Our fragment screening group collaborates closely with the protein science, computational chemistry, and medicinal chemistry teams to achieve a comprehensive and well-integrated fragment-based drug discovery solution.
 We focus on driving the project from the initial hit identification to hit expansion, lead generation, and lead compound optimization.
 Ultimately, our goal is to nominate the most promising candidate for drug development.
+Please visiti our knowledge and methods center a discussion of the most optimal strategies for structure-based drug design.

 Case Studies